ofmla/basics_of_sycl/README.md

 ## Setting Up a SYCL Environment

 This course is part of a series of HPC training events that I usually teach once a year, targeted at HPC users with access to one of the supercomputers at the Senai Cimatec computing center.
-However, you can also proceed with Intel oneAPI installed on your personal computer.
-The compiler is now called `icpx`, previously known as `dpcpp`, which is why installation packages are often labeled as `dpcpp`.
-Additionally, oneAPI encompasses a broad suite of Intel tools and libraries for SYCL, including `icpx`/`dpcpp`.
-Another SYCL implementation option is AdaptiveCpp, with recent tests proving successful so far.
+Alternatively, you can use Intel oneAPI DPC++/C++ Compiler and/or AdaptiveCpp (the two mainstream SYCL compilers) installed on your personal computer.
+For installation details, refer to the respective [AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp/blob/develop/doc/installing.md) and [Intel oneAPI](https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2025-2/overview.html) guides.
 Note that a basic Intel oneAPI installation supports only Intel hardware unless specific plugins (e.g., Codeplay ones) are added.
-On the supercomputers we access, only NVIDIA GPUs are available, so the provided Apptainer recipe supports the Nvidia/CUDA plugin for AdaptiveCpp.
+On the supercomputers we access, only NVIDIA GPUs are available, so the provided Apptainer recipe supports the [Nvidia/CUDA plugin for Intel oneAPI DPC++/C++](https://developer.codeplay.com/products/oneapi/nvidia/guides/).

-## Building the Apptainer Container

 ### Building the Apptainer container
 The first step is to build the containers on OGBON.
 This is done by running the following commands: